Tel: 020 27188 4399

 Area of expertise: oral medicine

-Pepe moved joined the oral medicine department at Guy's and St Thomas' in 1989 and became an honorary senior lecturer within the King's College London Dental Institute.
+Penelope (Pepe) Shirlaw joined the Oral Medicine department at Guy's and St Thomas' Hospital in 1989 and became an honorary senior lecturer, now honorary reader within the King's College London Dental Institute.
 She worked part time as a specialist in oral medicine and became a consultant in oral medicine in 2003.
-She moved into clinical management in 2004 and until very recently worked half her time as a consultant and half as clinical director for the Dental Hospital at Guy's and St Thomas'.
-She is currently workstream owner for the outpatients transformation workstream.
+She moved into clinical management in 2004 and worked half time as a consultant and half time as clinical director for the Dental Hospital at Guy's and St Thomas' until 2010.

-Pepe was responsible for developing the local anaesthetic allergy testing service.
-Guy's and St Thomas' is one of the few places within the South East offering this service and has almost reached the status of a regional centre for this, receiving referrals from other allergy clinics as well as local general medical and dental practitioners.
+Pepe was responsible for developing the local anaesthetic allergy testing service at Guy's and St Thomas'.
+It is one of the few places within the South East offering this service for patients who have had problems or bad reactions to local anaesthesia during dental treatment, receiving referrals from other allergy clinics as well as local general medical and dental practitioners.

 Education and training